CS839/is-differential-privacy-fairly-robust/README.md

 [Bagdasaryan, Shmatikov 2019](http://www.cs.cornell.edu/~shmat/shmat_neurips19.pdf), following literature on fairness, establishes the relationship between subgroup size and prediction output accuracy, parametrised on the differential privacy parameter.
 It is unknown whether there is a relationship between subgroup size and robustness, for varying differential privacy parameters.

 #### What do you propose to do?
-We follow the training methodology in [Bagdasaryan, Shmatikov 2019](http://www.cs.cornell.edu/~shmat/shmat_neurips19.pdf) and will concentrate on the Flickr face dataset, which contains images of human faces with unevenly distributed skin tones.
-We will train differentially private neural networks with a varying privacy parameter (epsilon), then repeatedly perform abstraction-based verification using DiffAI with varying perturbation quantities on test sets of majority and minority group face images to determine robustness.
+We follow the training methodology in [Bagdasaryan, Shmatikov 2019](http://www.cs.cornell.edu/~shmat/shmat_neurips19.pdf) and will concentrate on the MNIST dataset.
+We will truncate a particular class within the dataset to varying degrees to create a minority class, train differentially private neural networks with varying differential privacy parameters (noise and clipping combined to influence epsilon), then perform abstraction-based verification using [ERAN](https://github.com/eth-sri/eran) on test sets of the majority and minority classes with varying perturbation quantities to determine robustness.

 #### What are your measures of success?
 Via this project, we shall demonstrate whether there exists a correlation between robustness and subgroup size, parametrised by the privacy parameter (epsilon).
 We are hoping to come up with a figure resembling Figure 2(b) in [Bagdasaryan, Shmatikov 2019](http://www.cs.cornell.edu/~shmat/shmat_neurips19.pdf), with robustness on the ordinate axis.
 This will help us understand what tradeoff there might be between differential privacy and fair robustness.

 ---

+## Week of 30 Mar

+#### On a scale of 1-10, how do we rate our progress over the past week?
+7

+#### What did we accomplish from last week's tasks?
+We switched to using a different abstraction verification library, [ERAN](https://github.com/eth-sri/eran), which can directly take TensorFlow models.
+We are working on compiling the dependencies within Colab.

+#### What problems or concerns do we have?
+We need to determine ranges for the differential privacy parameters (noise and clipping), degree of truncation of the minority class, and robustness (perturbation quantity) for our experiment.

+#### What do we plan to accomplish do over the next week?
+We will finish setting up ERAN so that it runs correctly within Colab.

+---

-## Week of 22 Mar
+## Week of 23 Mar

 #### On a scale of 1-10, how do we rate our progress over the past week?
 6